Moiterika/a/README.md

 The `a` package is simple Go utilities for collection operation.
 This is inspired by the language integrated query (LINQ) in .NET Framework.
-This does not contain a struct equivalent to the `IEnumerable` interface, so deferred execution using the iterator pattern is not possible.
+This does not contain a struct/interface equivalent to the `Enumerable` class or the `IEnumerable` interface, so deferred execution using the iterator pattern is not possible.

 ### Currently implemented